steveklabnik/rust_for_rubyists/book/chapter-06.rst

 there's one wrinkle: note there's no semicolon here.
 If you had one, you'd get::

-  $ make test
+  $ rust test fizzbuzz.rs
-  rustc fizzbuzz.rs --test
-  fizzbuzz.rs:3:0: 5:1 error: not all control paths return a value fizzbuzz.rs:3 fn is_three(num: int) -> bool {
+  fizzbuzz.rs:1:0: 3:1 error: not all control paths return a value fizzbuzz.rs:1 fn is_three(num: int) -> bool {
-  fizzbuzz.rs:4     num % 3 == 0;
+  fizzbuzz.rs:2     num % 3 == 0;
-  fizzbuzz.rs:5 }
+  fizzbuzz.rs:3 }
-  error: aborting due to 1 previous error
+  error: aborting due to previous error
-  make: *** [build-test] Error 101

 Basically, ending an expression in Rust with a semicolon ignores the value of that expression.
 This is kinda weird.
 I don't know how I feel about it.
 But it